KVOM (AM)

-KVOM (800 kHz) is an AM radio station licensed to serve Morrilton, Arkansas, United States.
+KVOM (800 kHz) is an AM radio station licensed to Morrilton, Arkansas, United States.
 The station is owned by Bobby Caldwell's East Arkansas Broadcasters, through licensee EAB of Morrilton, LLC.
 KVOM translates on K255DN (FM 98.9), presenting a format of oldies rock and roll, R&B and pop, along with news, weather, local sports and St. Louis Cardinals baseball.

 History

 On Christmas Day, 1952, radio station KVOM-AM in Morrilton went on the air for the first time.
 It had been about two years since the inception of the idea for a radio station in the community.

 In 1950, after the sale of his bakeries in Russellville, J.C.
 Willis was interested in getting into a totally different line of business.
 A friend, the late Russ Horne (who had a radio station in Russellville), suggested that Willis enter the broadcasting business also.
 Consequently, Morrilton was chosen for the location of the station.

 The application to build radio station KVOM was made to the Federal Communications Commission on May 10, 1951.
 The studios and tower would be located on Highway 64, one-half mile east of Morrilton, on land leased from Mrs. Roy Chaney and the late Col. Roy R. Chaney.
 The construction permit was granted in July 1952; the permit to construct the tower and other installations was received in October, 1952, and permission was granted to KVOM to go on the air on December 25, 1952, as a partnership consisting of Willis as principal partner and Horne and L.L.
 Bryan, also of Russellville.
 They would be doing business as Morrilton Broadcasting Company.
 Willis purchased Horne's interest in 1955 and Bryan's interest in 1959, making him the sole owner and licensee.

-KVOM was a daytime station operating from sunrise to sunset on the clear channel frequency of 800 kHzwith 250 watts power.
-At that time, the tower for the station was the tallest between Little Rock and Fort Smith, being 263 feet tall.
+KVOM was a daytime station operating from sunrise to sunset on the clear channel frequency of 800 kHzwith 250 watts power At that time, the tower for the station was the tallest between Little Rock and Fort Smith, being 263 feet tall.

 Mr. Willis' family also worked at KVOM at various times during the years; his wife, Ella Mae, joined the staff in 1956 as secretary and bookkeeper.
 In 1975, a license application was made and approved for the ownership of KVOM to be changed to a partnership of J.C.
 Willis, Ella Mae Willis and Stanton (Stan) C. Willis.
 That partnership was later changed to Morrilton Broadcasting Company, Inc., with J.C.
 Willis as president; Stanton C. Willis as vice-president, and Ella Mae Willis, Secretary-Treasurer.